 The fisherman of Daman and Kolis of Coastal Maharashtra look forward to celebrate Nariyal Poornima festival as it signifies retreating monsoon and the commencement of their fishing activity.
 Nariyal Poornima is observed on Shravan Purnima, the Full moon day in Sawan month.
-In 2013, the festival is on 20th August, the same day as Raksha Bandhan.
+The festival falls on the same day as Raksha Bandhan.
+For the festival date click here.

 On this day the fisherman decorate their boats and trawlers by painting and tying colorful flags.
 Small oil lamps are lit in the boat.